Clean Air

 Why Measure Air Quality?

-Chemical releases into the environment may cause adverse human and environmental health effects over time that include asthma, reduced lung function, heart disease, stroke, cancer, bronchitis and diabetes.
+Chemical effluence into the environment may cause adverse health effects over time, including but not limited to asthma, reduced lung function, heart disease, stroke, cancer, bronchitis, and diabetes.

 Toxics Release Inventory, Nassau County, Florida and Camden County, Georgia